 Above: Our UK-based readers can consider the Dovre Astroline 350CB, a clean burning, high-efficiency cast iron wood stove with a small footprint.
 Available with an anthracite finish; £1,125.
 Contact Dovre for retail locations.

-Above: Here's a traditional Scandinavian-inspired look: the tiny Classic Forest Stove from Morso, which is based on a design from the 1930s, but incorporates the very latest in combustion technology for greatly reduced smoke emissions.
+Above: Here's a traditional Scandinavian-inspired look: the tiny Classic Forest Stove from Morso, based on a design from the 1930s, incorporates the very latest in combustion technology for greatly reduced smoke emissions.
 At 28 inches high, 13 inches wide, and 28 inches deep, this stove is a good small-space choice; $1,700.
 Contact Morso to locate a dealer.

 Above: An affordable option is the Englander 17-vl Wood Stove.
 Crafted of black steel, this freestanding top-vented stove will heat rooms up to 1,200 square feet.
 This high-efficiency stove meets EPA standards and is $549 at Home Depot.

 Want to warm your hands by an outdoor fire?
 Take a look at our earlier post Playing with Fire: Favorite Fire Pits and Bowls.
+Wondering if the environmentally correct thing to do is to give up wood fires?
+See Domestic Dispatches: Goodbye to the Romance of the Hearth.